Plankton555/Odin/README.md

 > [Odin](http://www.comicvine.com/odin/4005-3507/) is the All-Father of the Norse gods and ruler of Asgard. [...]
 [He] is the wisest and by far the most powerful of the Asgardian Gods.

+This project is part of a Bachelor's thesis at Chalmers University of Technology, Sweden.
+The version of the thesis can be found at: TBA

 Setup
 ----